0x3C50/0x3C50/README.md

 # Hello
-I am 0x150, my username is 0x3C50 because [my old one](https://github.com/0x150) was terminated without reason, and hasn't been reactivated since.
-You wont be able to look at the link, because deactivated (or "flagged") accounts are not visible by other users.
-Welcome to the Microsoft experience!
+I am 0x150, a (by definition) professional software engineer.
+My username is 0x3C50 because [my old one](https://github.com/0x150) was terminated without reason, and hasn't been reactivated since.
+Thanks Microsoft!

 Anyways, I enjoy writing code, so I do just that.
 Feel free to look at my repositories or organisations, I'm sure you'll find something.
 <!-- this is janky as shit but it works lmfao -->